[Updated October 26, 2021] During our 2009 visit to Blue Ridge, Georgia, restaurants were not really among the small town’s major selling points.

 If you’re looking for a place to chill after a long day of exploring all the hiking trails, waterfalls, and other outdoor attractions Blue Ridge has to offer, look no further than Mona Lisa’s Dessert House.

-The family-run restaurant boasts a sleek, sophisticated interior design (by the owner’s uncle) so upscale, ATL residents might think they’re in Buckhead or Johns Creek.
+The family-run restaurant’s sleek, sophisticated interior design (by the owner’s uncle) is so upscale, ATL residents might think they’re in Buckhead or Johns Creek.

 From the muted color palette and impressive art to hip music, it sets a mellow mood that makes you want to linger.